-How to make fish stock really is not rocket science.
-You want to extract the maximum amount of nutrients, and especially the fat rich in omega-3, and the wonderful gelatine for bones.
+How to make fish stock really does not require higher mathematics.
+You want to extract most of the nutrients, and especially the fat which is rich in omega-3, and the wonderful gelatine for our bones.
 We use here the skeleton and head of a Norwegian salmon.

-We add various vegetables and spices to increase the nutritional content and flavour.
-Lurking behind all our recipes are ways to increase the number of coloured foods in our diet.
+We use various vegetables and spices to increase the nutritional content and flavour.
+Lurking behind all our recipes are ways to add to the number of coloured-foods in our cooking.

 How to make fish stock is a very inexpensive way to get huge amounts of omega-3 fatty acids which make up forty percent of the brain.

 Waste not, want not, goes the old saying.
-I first learned many years ago how to make fish stock after the visiting the market in Rotterdam.
-I was shocked how the bones and heads were simply discarded and I could purchase a whole wild North Atlantic salmon skeleton for a euro.
+I first learned many years ago how to make fish stock after visiting the market in Rotterdam.
+I was shocked how the bones and heads were simply discarded and I could purchase a whole wild North-Atlantic salmon skeleton for a euro.

-There's a lot of meat left on the bones and in the head after it's been filleted; good food that is given to those nasty, cheeky seagulls.
-I have no time them.
+There's a lot of meat left on the bones and in the head after it has been filleted; good food that is given to those nasty, cheeky seagulls.
+I have no time for them.

 Nearly half the brain is made up of omega-3 fats, and even more in the retina of the eye.